chrismfz/argus/README.md

 ## MikroTik setup

 This section documents the complete RouterOS configuration required for argus to function correctly.
-The minimal snippet of "three commands" is not enough — the BGP session in particular requires specific policy plumbing to give argus its full RIB, accept blackhole announcements safely, and prevent internal/blackhole routes from leaking to peers.
+The BGP session in particular requires specific policy plumbing to give argus its full RIB, accept blackhole announcements safely, and prevent internal/blackhole routes from leaking to peers.